-The survey response provides some limited context to the discussion regarding the fiscal impact on school districts and provides a check on the quality of the data obtained from state agencies, which was used in estimating the employer premiums paid by school districts in this local impact note.
-Due to the limited number of responses, the LBO could not generalize information or make aggregate estimates of the fiscal impacts on school districts in Senate District 11 based on survey data.
+The survey responses provide context to the discussion regarding the fiscal impact on local units of government and provide a check on the quality of the data obtained from state agencies, which was used in estimating the employer premiums paid by local units of government in this local impact note.
+Due to the limited number of responses, the LBO could not generalize information or make aggregate estimates of the fiscal impacts on cities, counties, and school districts based on survey data.